kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 new revision is created if and only if the Deployment's pod template (`.spec.template`) is changed, for example if you update the labels or container images of the template.
 Other updates, such as scaling the Deployment, do not create a Deployment revision, so that we can facilitate simultaneous manual- or auto-scaling.
-This means that when you rollback to an earlier revision, only the Deployment's pod template part is rolled back.
+This means that when you roll back to an earlier revision, only the Deployment's pod template part is rolled back.

 Suppose that we made a typo while updating the Deployment, by putting the image name as `nginx:1.91` instead of `nginx:1.9.1`: